-Since we announced B2 Cloud Storage, many of our existing online backup customers have joined the B2 Beta program and started working with B2.
-That’s great, but we also know that many more of our customers are still on the sidelines trying to decide if B2 is right for them.
+Since we announced Backblaze B2 Cloud Storage, many of our existing online backup customers have joined the Backblaze B2 beta program and started working with B2 Cloud Storage.
+That’s great, but we also know that many more of our customers are still on the sidelines trying to decide if Backblaze B2 is right for them.
 Their dilemma:

 Your Mac or PC with continuous online backup